mosianaatiola/mosianaatiola/README.md

 ---

-I'm passionate about using data to solve real-world problems through automation, reporting and visualisation.
+I'm passionate about transforming data into meaningful insights through automation, reporting, visualisation and continuous learning.